Learn · Square Footage Basics · 5 min read

 Two-bedroom price per square foot

-For buyers comparing two-bedroom homes on a price-per-square-foot basis, use our price per square foot calculator to run the numbers, or see our guide on how to calculate price per square foot correctly — including the caveat that different sources may report different square footages for the same home.
+For buyers comparing two-bedroom homes on a price-per-square-foot basis, use our price per square foot calculator to run the numbers, or see our guide on how to calculate price per square foot correctly.
+For a broader look at how this metric is used in real estate transactions, see price per square foot in real estate, including the caveat that different sources may report different square footages for the same home.

 Is the listing square footage accurate?